820th Base Defense Group: History

-The group has also deployed to support humanitarian assistance and disaster relief operations in 2005 to New Orleans after Hurricane Katrina, to Port-au-Prince, Haiti, in response to the 2010 Haiti earthquake, to resecure and reestablish Tyndall AFB following hurricane Michael in 2018, and to support Operation ALLIES WELCOME and enhance security for an Afghan evacuation center at Holloman AFB in 2021.
+The group has also deployed to support humanitarian assistance and disaster relief operations in 2005 to New Orleans after Hurricane Katrina, to Port-au-Prince, Haiti, in response to the 2010 Haiti earthquake, to resecure and reestablish Tyndall AFB following hurricane Michael in 2018, and to support Operation Allies Welcome and enhance security for an Afghan evacuation center at Holloman AFB in 2021.

-In August 2009, it was announced that Airmen from the New York Air National Guard's 105th Security Forces Squadron from Stewart Air National Guard Base would support the 820 BDG with manpower for their deployments.
+In August 2009, it was announced that Airmen from the New York Air National Guard's 105th Security Forces Squadron from Stewart Air National Guard Base would support the 820th with manpower for their deployments.
 Since then, Airmen from the 105 BDS have integrated with the 820 BDG for training and deployments.

-The 820th Security Forces Group (820 SFG) was redesignated the 820th Base Defense Group (820 BDG) in October 2010, becoming the only units in the U.S. Air Force designated as "Base Defense" Group and Squadrons.
-The "SAFESIDE" Tab is the unofficial symbol of the 820 BDG and symbolizes the unit's lineage from the 1041st Security Police Squadron (Test), code named Operation SAFESIDE, and its history as the first Ranger qualified Airmen in the U.S. Air Force.
-In 2007, the then-823 SFS adopted "Jesters" as their unit's moniker and subsequently adapted the SAFESIDE Tab to the "JESTERS" Tab as their unofficial symbol.
+The 820th Security Forces Group was redesignated the 820th Base Defense Group in October 2010, becoming the only units in the United States Air Force designated as "Base Defense" group and squadrons.
+The "SAFESIDE" Tab is the unofficial symbol of the 820th and symbolizes the unit's heritage from the 1041st Security Police Squadron (Test), code named Operation Safeside, and its history as the first Ranger qualified airmen in the Air Force.
+In 2007, the 823rd Squadron adopted "Jesters" as their unit's moniker and subsequently adapted the SAFESIDE Tab to the "Jesters" Tab as their unofficial symbol.

-Some veterans, current troops, and family members of the 820 BDG maintain the Safeside Association.
+Some veterans, current troops, and family members of the 820th maintain the Safeside Association.
 The volunteers maintain the history of the unit, provide periodic newsletters, and organize an annual Safeside reunion at Moody Air Force Base.